-You may be entitled to a reduction of your business rates (non-domestic rates, or NNDR) charge if your business occupies a non-domestic rated property with a rateable value of less than £51,000.
+You may be entitled to a reduction of your business rates (non-domestic rates, or NNDR) charge if your business only occupies a single non-domestic rated property with a rateable value of less than £15,000.

-- Properties with a rateable value between £15,000 and £51,000 will not receive an additional rate reduction, but will pay rates based on the lower multiplier rather than the standard multiplier.
+- Properties with a rateable value between £15,000 and £51,000 will not receive a percentage reduction, but will pay rates based on the lower multiplier rather than the standard multiplier.

 It is a criminal offence to provide false information when applying for small business rate relief.
 If you do so you could be fined, imprisoned or both.

 Empty properties do not qualify for small business rate relief.
 See our Empty business property page.

 Ratepayers in receipt of mandatory charitable rate relief or rural rate relief do not qualify for small business rate relief.

 You may still be eligible for this relief if you have more than one non-domestic rated property.
 If all other properties have, a rateable value of less than £2,900 each and the rateable value of your main property plus all other properties totals less than £20,000.

 Small business rate relief will only be granted to your main property - the one with the highest rateable value.

 If you take responsibility for an additional property